mslacken/clustduct/Usage.md

 ```
 for i in $(seq 1 20); do echo "compute-$(printf %02g $i) ip=192.168.100.$(($i+10))"; done > /etc/genders
 ```
-For booting the node ther must also be entries in the genders database.
-Boot from local disk can allowed by adding following entry to */etc/genders*
+For booting the node there must also be entries in the genders database.
+Boot from local disk can allowed by adding following entry to `/etc/genders`
 ```
 local menu=label\wsboot\wsfrom\wslocal\wsdisk,com32=chain.c32,append=hd0,mandatoryentry